-After understanding that casual clothes are the ones that you will be using, I want to dive a little further and mention an additional clothing category.
+After understanding that casual clothes are the ones you will be using, I want to dive a little further and mention an additional clothing category.

 The currency in Israel is NIS – New Israeli Shekel.
 Or more commonly known as Shekel.
-And 1 Shekel equals to 100 Agorot.
+And 1 Shekel equals 100 Agorot.

-Though in the next photo, there are coins from different countries, you can see also coins of 10 NIS, 5 NIS, and 10 Agorot.
+Though in the next photo, there are coins from different countries, you can also see coins of 10 NIS, 5 NIS, and 10 Agorot.

-Several years ago series C banknotes were introduced, but series B banknotes are still in use.
+Several years ago, series C banknotes were introduced, but series B banknotes are still in use.
 You can see photos of all notes and coins here.

 Though exchange rates change, as of January 2019, 1 US Dollar equals 3.7 NIS, and 1 Euro equals 4.28 NIS.

 Credit cards are widely used in Israel.
 I keep some cash for two scenarios, tips in restaurants and small purchases (because of the commissions paid to credit firms, many business owners accept credit cards only when purchasing for 25 NIS or more).
-But, there is no problem in paying cash, at least for moderate payments (see The Law for the Reduction Cash Use in the next section).
+But, there is no problem paying cash, at least for moderate payments (see The Law for the Reduction of Cash Use in the next section).

-The Knesset approved the Law for the Reduction Cash Use in March 2018.
-It is intended to limit the use of cash to reduce black capital and to combat money laundering, tax evasion, financing of terrorism, etc. If a transaction exceeds 11,000 NIS, the business is prohibited from paying or receiving the payment (in cash) of more than 10% of the transaction price or NIS 11,000, whichever is lower.
+The Knesset approved the law for the Reduction of Cash Use in March 2018.
+It is intended to limit the use of cash to reduce black capital and combat money laundering, tax evasion, financing of terrorism, etc. If a transaction exceeds 11,000 NIS, the business is prohibited from paying or receiving the payment (in cash) of more than 10% of the transaction price or NIS 11,000, whichever is lower.

-While we are on the subject of credit cards, I should mention that Diners and American Express are less prevalent in Israel and some businesses do not accept them.
+While we are on the subject of credit cards, I should mention that Diners and American Express are less prevalent in Israel, and some businesses do not accept them.

-Prices In Israel
+Prices in Israel